 The knob on the altitude indicator sets the barometric pressure known as: QNH, QNE or QFE.
 The MSL setting (QNH) is very helpful as all obstacles on maps and chart are also noted in regard to mean sea level pressure.
 It is thus very easy to determine our height above ground when the altimeter is set to MSL and this helps to remain clear of obstacles.

 When flying from a local or rural airport the altimeter is set to local QNH, either obtained from flight information, ATIS or tower.
 When this information is not available set the altitude of the airport (source AIP) with the subscale knob.
 As soon as you are airborne contact the nearest flight information service (FIS) within 100 nm and obtain the regional QNH.

 This is the standard flight level setting of 1013 hPa or 29.92 inHg.
 With this setting the altimeter shows pressure altitude or altitude in the international standard atmosphere (ISA).
 The altitude where you need to set QNE depends on the country where you fly, check the AIP for that.

 This is the setting at any other datum than QNH.
 Setting QFE gives you your height against a certain datum, usually the mountain airport you are flying to or from.
 After landing the altitude indicator will show 0 (zero).
 Mostly used in mountain areas but it is not very commonly used outside those areas.

 The altimeter is sensitive to pressure changes, as such any outside pressure change will affect the instrument.
 The pilot will not know it as he is following a set level which moves up and down together with changes in outside pressure.
-Keep in mind that every hPa change is some 27 feet altitude difference, hence the importance to regularly get updated QNH settings.
+Keep in mind that every hPa change will result on average in 27 feet altitude difference, hence the importance to regularly get updated QNH settings.

 When flying from a high pressure area to an area of lower pressure the aircraft will slowly descent and loose absolute height without showing that on the altimeter.
-This is a so called over reading and can be dangerous.
+This is called over reading and can be dangerous in mountain areas.
 Thus: from high to low, look out below, and reset your QNH setting!